ambientkit/ambientkit.github.io/docs/plugins/grpc.md

 ## Ambient Usage

-To reference the gRPC plugin in Ambient, add the plugin name and the path to the binary to the `GRPCPlugins` array:
+To reference the gRPC plugin in Ambient, add the plugin name and the path to the binary to the `Plugins` array.
+Currently, gRPC plugins can only be used for generic plugins, they can't be used for the other core plugins.

 ```go
 plugins := &ambient.PluginLoader{